-UMT/3/-\RIGHTS AND JUSTICE
+UNIT 3 - RIGHTS AND JUSTICE

-Students examine the methods and institutions in the justice system and consider their appropriateness in determining criminal cases and resolving civil disputes.
-Students consider the Magistrates' Court, County Court and Supreme Court within the Victorian court hierarchy, as well as other Victorian legal institutions and bodies available to assist with cases.
-Students explore matters such as the rights available to an accused and to victims in the criminal justice system, the roles of the judge, jury, legal practitioners and the parties, and the ability of sanctions and remedies to achieve their purposes.
+The Victorian justice system, which includes the criminal and civil justice systems, aims to protect the rights of individuals and uphold the principles of justice: fairness, equality and access.
+In this unit, students examine the methods and institutions in the criminal and civil justice system, and consider their appropriateness in determining criminal cases and resolving civil disputes.
+Students consider the Magistrates' Court, County Court and Supreme Court within the Victorian court hierarchy, as well as other means and institutions used to determine and resolve cases.

+Students explore topics such as the rights available to an accused and to victims in the criminal justice system, the roles of the judge, jury, legal practitioners and the parties, and the ability of sanctions and remedies to achieve their purposes.
 Students investigate the extent to which the principles of justice are upheld in the justice system.
 Throughout this unit, students apply legal reasoning and information to actual and/or hypothetical scenarios.

-UNIT 4-THE PEOPLE AND THE LAW
+UNIT 4-THE PEOPLE, THE LAW AND REFORM

-Students explore how the Australian Constitution establishes the law-making powers of the Commonwealth and state parliaments, and protects the Australian people through structures that act as a check on parliament in law-making.
+The study of Australia's laws and legal system includes an understanding of institutions that make and reform our laws.
+In this unit, students explore how the Australian Constitution establishes the law-making powers of the Commonwealth and state parliaments, and how it protects the Australian people through structures that act as a check on parliament in law-making.
 Students develop an understanding of the significance of the High Court in protecting and interpreting the Australian Constitution.
-They investigate parliament and the courts, and the relationship between the two in law-making, and consider the roles of the individual, the media and law reform bodies in influencing law reform
+They investigate parliament and the courts, and the relationship between the two in law-making, and consider the roles of the individual, the media and law reform bodies in influencing changes to the law, and past and future constitutional reform.
+Throughout this unit, students apply legal reasoning and information to actual and/or hypothetical scenarios.

-Students are also immersed where possible in the Justice system through visits to the Supreme Court of Appeal, the County Court and Magistrates Court as well as hearing from a variety of legal personnel including Paul Dore, Juries commissioner, Judges, the former Attorney General of Victoria, Rob Hulls and a range other experiences directly relevant to the study design.
+Students are immersed where possible in the Justice system through visits to the Supreme Court of Appeal, the County Court and Magistrates Court as well as hearing from a variety of legal personnel including Paul Dore, Juries commissioner, Judges, the former Attorney General of Victoria, Rob Hulls and a range other experiences directly relevant to the study design.

-UNITS 3 & 4 LITERATURE
+UNITS 3 & 4 LITERACY (VCE VM)